psychiee/TAPE/README.md

 ## Components
 - photlib.py (functions for image processing and photometry)
-- pyapw.par (input parameters for running)
+- tape.par (input parameters for running)
 - 01-run_ccdproc.py (run automatic image preprocessing)
 - 02-run_photometry.py (run aperture photometry)
 - 03-make_timeseries.py (run star-matching and generate the time-series of magnitudes)
-- 05-chek_comps.py (find the comparisons for differential photometry)
+- 04-chek_comps.py (find the comparisons for differential photometry)
-- 06-plot_lightcurve.py (draw the light curves [flux] for the selected comparisons)
+- 05-plot_lightcurve.py (draw the light curves [flux] for the selected comparisons)

 ## How to use